faboweb/zliq/README.md

 # ZLIQ

 ZLIQ is the intent to create an easy to understand, easy to use web framework.
-It is based on virtual-dom, redux, reactive-streams.
+It is based on redux, reactive-streams and reactive-dom-rendering.

 ### Tech